Haruna38/public-archive/CTF-Writeups/BPCTF-recruitCTF-2024.md

 3. Finally, after creating a jwt token with none algorithm, please check if it ends with `.` first and appending one if not, BEFORE sending that token to server, or else you can get a `Invalid signature` error

 **Final payload**

+(Well it's the same as the payload at the start of this section but whatever, i'm lazy to scroll up so :D)
 ```js
 {
 	"sus": "no",